avimanyu786/avimanyu786/README.md

 👋 Hello and welcome, I'm [Avimanyu Bandyopadhyay](https://linktr.ee/avimanyu).
 You can call me Avi.

 ### Who Am I? 🎓
-I'm a Bioinformatics PhD candidate from Kolkata, India.
+I'm a decentralized researcher from Kolkata, India.
 My journey began with a modest Master's project on autism and dolphin therapy back in 2014.
 I have been grateful for every learning opportunity since then.

 ### Why Bioinformatics? 🧬
 My work started with a simple curiosity about dolphin therapy for autism, leading me to broader studies in multicellularity via CellModeller.
 I'm continually amazed by the wonders of biology and computation.